 Agreeable People Usually Have Smoother Social Interactions

-As I’ve described prototypical people who are low versus high in agreeableness, I suspect that you liked the highly agreeable person more—probably a lot more.
+As you’ve read the description of prototypical people who are low versus high in agreeableness, you likely liked the highly agreeable person more.
 Research shows that people who are higher in agreeableness are regarded as nice people, they’re liked more, and they’re more popular within their social groups.
-And, you won’t be surprised to learn that they have more satisfying friendships and romantic relationships, including more successful marriages.
-In part, that’s because they simply get along better with other people.
-And they also bring out better behavior in other people.
+You won’t be surprised to learn that they have more satisfying friendships and romantic relationships, including more successful marriages.
+In part, that’s because they simply get along better with other people, and they also bring out better behavior in other people.
 Their agreeable style elicits more pleasant and agreeable behavior from the people they interact with.

 Think about how differently you react in interactions with a warm, agreeable person than with a hostile, disagreeable one.
-Highly agreeable people create different social environments than less agreeable people do, and their agreeableness affects the behavior of other people.
+Highly agreeable people create different social environments than less agreeable people do, and their agreeableness affects the behavior of others.

 Learn more about a sixth personality trait that’s starting to get attention

-The fourth member of the big five personality traits, which I will discuss in the next post in this series, is the trait of conscientiousness.
+The fourth member of the Big Five personality traits, discussed in the next post in this series, is the trait of conscientiousness.